dotlang/language/README.md

 `func add[V: var|val](V a: complex, V b: complex)->V complex` You can use `V x:int` to declare a variable same as input but you cannot modify it's value because it can be val.
 - You can use `|` to denote possible identifiers.
 For example: `func add[T: int|float]...`
-`type array[N:int, T] := ...` You can accept literals of primitive types in generics.
+`type array[T, N where N: int] := ...` You can accept literals of primitive types in generics.

 - When defining types, you can append `[A, B, C, ...]` to the type name to indicate it is a generic type.
 You can then use these symbols inside type definition.
 - When defining functions, if input or output are of generic type, you must append `[A,B,C,...]` to the function name to match required generic types for input/output.